A thermal imaging monocular is a device that allows you to see heat signatures, making it an invaluable tool for people who love to be outdoors.

 2. FLIR Scion Thermal Imaging Device Monocular

 The FLIR Scion is simply a beast when it comes to thermal sensors.
-It also has a military feel, making it cool to wield and use.
+This thermal device with cutting edge sensors also has a military feel, making it cool to wield and use.

 For starters, FLIR Scion gives a user a choice in terms of the frequency that they want to have.
 You can opt for a 9Hz version and a 60Hz version, depending on your chosen routine or activity.

 The specs of this device are nothing to scoff at due to its heavy-duty nature.
-As an Outdoor and Tactical System thermal monocular, it weighs around 1.23 lbs while staying at a small 6 x 2 x 2 inches frame.
+As an Outdoor and Tactical System thermal monocular, this double duty thermal monocular weighs around 1.23 lbs while staying at a small 6 x 2 x 2 inches frame.
 The IP 67 rating also means that it is sealed for dust, water, and dirt penetration.
 It is one of the best thermal monoculars due to its durability.